Inorganic Chemical Testing Lab Houston TX

 Petroleum Refining & Petrochemical

 H₂S, SO₂, and CO personal monitoring for hydroprocessing, fluid catalytic cracking, sulfur recovery, and coking operations.
-OSHA PSM program documentation.
+SO₂ is AIHA IHLAP-accredited; H₂S and CO are performed in-house as specialty methods.
 AGT Labs serves multiple Houston-area refineries with routine and emergency inorganic chemical testing programs.

 Water & Wastewater Treatment

-Chlorine gas (Cl₂) is used for primary disinfection of drinking water and wastewater.
-H₂S is generated by anaerobic digestion in sewer systems, digesters, and wet wells — creating acute confined space hazards in manholes and lift stations.
+Chlorine gas (Cl₂) is used for primary disinfection of drinking water and wastewater — analyzed via NIOSH 6011 (AIHA-accredited).
+H₂S is generated by anaerobic digestion in sewer systems, digesters, and wet wells — creating acute confined space hazards in manholes and lift stations (specialty in-house).
 Chlorine dioxide (ClO₂) is used as an alternative disinfectant in advanced water treatment facilities.

 Pulp, Paper & Bleaching